 We Have A Better Way to Finance Your Home Build or Renovation

-The Building Guide has teamed up with the great people at Mortgage People, a Mortgage Brokerage House with in excess of 25 years’ experience, to provide an exclusive package for our readers that we’re confident will get you a better deal.
+The Building Guide has teamed up with Mortgage People, a Mortgage Brokerage House with in excess of 25 years’ experience, to provide an exclusive package for our readers that we’re confident will get you a better deal.

 We’ve already helped several people put finance packages together – and we can help you, too.
 Email us here to find out more…

 If you’re looking to build new, renovate or refinance, we can offer you a FREE service to get you the best deal.

 We’ll review your current situation to see if we can provide you with a better package – if we can’t we’ll tell you.
 If we can – you win!

 There’s no obligation, no fees and if the HomeBuild package isn’t for you, we work with most of the major banks and finance companies so we can structure a package that works best for you.